kylegwilliam/byu-cs324/hw-strings-io-env/README.md

     (i.e., format `"%u"`), each on a line by itself.
 Since all these variables refer to arrays/strings, you can also think of each referred-to addresses as that of the _first byte/character_ in each array/string referred to.

+    See the comment on type casting from question 4.

     Note that while `s1`, `s2`, and `s3` are _declared_ differently, they
     effectively act the same, in that: